 Adaptive MFA

-Descope allows you to support adaptive MFA within your workflow.
+Descope allows you to support adaptive MFA within your authentication flow.
 Adaptive MFA is a security mechanism that dynamically adjusts the authentication requirements based on various risk factors during a login attempt.
-Unlike traditional MFA, which consistently applies the same authentication steps (like a password and a secondary factor such as an OTP code), adaptive MFA assesses contextual information.
+Unlike traditional MFA, which consistently applies the same authentication steps (like a password and a secondary factor such as an OTP code), adaptive MFA assesses contextual information and only applies the secondary factor when certain conditions are met.

 This guide covers how to implement adaptive MFA within your Descope flows.